arduino/ArduinoCore-samd/README.md

 ## Clock Source

 There are up to four clock source choices, depending on board features and microcontroller.
-Since currently the cpu must run at 48MHz, the PLL or DFLL must be used (the SAMC can use OSC48M).
+Since currently the cpu runs at 48MHz (or 120MHz with the D51), the PLL or DFLL must be used (the SAMC can use OSC48M).

 #### 32KHZ_CRYSTAL (default)
-* Uses both XOSC32K and FDPLL96M
+* Uses both XOSC32K and FDPLL96M (FDPLL200M with the D51)
 * High long-term accuracy, slow startup, medium current (PLL)

 #### HIGH_SPEED_CRYSTAL
-* Uses both XOSC and FDPLL96M
+* Uses both XOSC and FDPLL96M (FDPLL200M with the D51)
 * High accuracy, medium startup, high current (XOSC and PLL)

 #### INTERNAL_OSCILLATOR